Blogs/AI

 Why is Self-Consistency Prompting Needed?

-As a result, LLMs can:
+As a result, LLMs often:

 Self-Consistency Prompting in Practice